wooogler/assets/06_Conferences.md

 # Funding Support for Conference Attendance

 - Our lab provides funding support for conference attendance if the student is the first author presenting a paper or poster.
+- There may be some flexibility or exceptions in funding decisions based on proximity and the professor's discretion, as indicated by experiences shared by team members.
+- Funding might be considered for students who are second authors on a poster accepted to a conference, particularly if the conference is nearby.

 # Resources